UncommonPleb/tldr/pages/linux/paste.md

 - The options of paste command are:

 ```
-specify of a list of delimiters : -d.
+-d : Specify of a list of delimiters.

-Paste one file at a time instead of in parallel : -s.
+-s : Paste one file at a time instead of in parallel.

-version information : --version
+--version : version information.

-Help about the paste command : --help.
+--help : Help about the paste command.
 ```